kharoncode/OC-P14-packages/README.md

-data : these are the data to be displayed in the table. columns : these are the titles of the columns in your table and the elements to which they are linked. customStyles : the className you wish to apply to the elements of each component
+data : these are the data to be displayed in the table. columns : these are the titles of the columns in your table and the elements to which they are linked. style : the className you wish to apply to the elements of each component

 ### Exemples